* China steel stockpiles rise after 14-week decline

 Inventories of steel products rose 110,000 tonnes to 10.1 million tonnes on Friday, data from Mysteel consultancy showed.

-Among steelmaking raw materials, coke futures on the Dalian Commodity Exchange were the hardest hit, falling as much as 4.1 percent to 2,020 yuan per tonne, the lowest since June 7.
+Among steelmaking raw materials, coke futures on the Dalian Commodity Exchange were the hardest hit, falling 3.9 percent to settle at 2,025.50 yuan per tonne, just off the session’s low of 2,020 yuan, the weakest since June 7.

-Top iron ore miners Vale and BHP said they and Samarco have signed a deal with Brazilian authorities that settles a 20 billion reais ($5.3 billion) lawsuit related to a 2015 dam burst that killed 19 people.
+Top iron ore miners Vale and BHP said they and Samarco have signed a deal with Brazilian authorities that settles a 20 billion reais ($5.30 billion)lawsuit related to a 2015 dam burst that killed 19 people.

-BHP said the agreement also sets a two-year timeline to reach a settlement over a separate 155 billion reais lawsuit, which will remain suspended while the parties continue to negotiate.
+BHP said the agreement sets a two-year timeline to reach a settlement over a separate 155 billion reais lawsuit, which will remain suspended while the parties continue to negotiate.
+It did not give a timeline on when operations may resume.